National Dish of Andalusia – Gazpacho

 - Drain the liquid from the bowl into a separate container.

-- Remove the crust from the bread, tear into small pieces and add to the container of vegetable liquid.
+- Remove the crust from the bread, tear it into small pieces and add it to the container of vegetable liquid.

 - Place the drained vegetables onto a baking sheet and freeze for thirty (0:30) minutes.